TRIPOS: Features

 TRIPOS provided features such as pre-emptive multi-tasking (using strict-priority scheduling), a hierarchical file system and multiple command line interpreters.

 The most important TRIPOS concepts have been the non-memory-management approach (meaning no checks are performed to stop programs from using unallocated memory) and message passing by means of passing pointers instead of copying message contents.
 Those two concepts together allowed for sending and receiving over 1250 packets per second on a 10 MHz Motorola 68010 CPU.

 Most of TRIPOS was implemented in BCPL.
 The kernel and device drivers were implemented in assembly language.

 One notable feature of TRIPOS/BCPL was its cultural use of shared libraries, untypical at the time, resulting in small and therefore fast loading utilities.
-For example, many of the standard system utilities were well below 0.5 Kbytes in size, compared to a typical minimum of about 20 Kbytes for functionally equivalent code on a modern Unix or Linux.
+For example, many of the standard system utilities were well below 0.5 KB in size, compared to a typical minimum of about 20 KB for functionally equivalent code on a modern Unix or Linux.

+TRIPOS was ported to a number of machines, including the Data General Nova 2, the Computer Automation LSI4, Motorola 68000 and Intel 8086-based hardware.
+The original 68000 port was by Dr Tim King, who brought it with him when he came to work with British development-tools software company MetaComCo.
+For that company, he ported TRIPOS to the SAGE II and SAGE IV machines from Sage Computer Technology.
+Among other things, MetaComCo was a specialist in 680x0 compilers, which is why Commodore approached the company to help with a DOS for its new Amiga computer.

-TRIPOS was ported to a number of machines, including the Data General Nova 2, the Computer Automation LSI4, Motorola 68000 and Intel 8086- based hardware.
-It was offered as the standard operating system on the Microbox III, a computer based on the Motorola 68010 produced by Micro Concepts, alongside alternatives such as CP/M and OS-9.
+TRIPOS was offered as the standard operating system on the Microbox III, a computer based on the Motorola 68010 produced by Micro Concepts, alongside alternatives such as CP/M and OS-9.
 It included support for the Cambridge Ring local area network.
-More recently, Martin Richards produced a port of TRIPOS to run under Linux, using Cintcode BCPL virtual machine.

-As of February 2020, TRIPOS is still actively maintained by Open G I Ltd. (formerly Misys Financial Systems) in Worcestershire, UK.
-Many British insurance brokers have a Linux/Intel based TRIPOS system serving networked workstations over a TCP/IP connection—the systems are used to run Open G I's BROOMS Application suite.
-Open G I have added a number of features to support the modern office such as the ability to integrate into many mainstream applications and services such as SQL server, Citrix XENAPP, terminal servers, etc.